prikhi/xmonad-config/README.md

 ## Usage

+You need `trayer` installed for the system tray to show up.

 * Clone this repo to somewhere like `~/.config/xmonad/`.
 * In `~/.profile` set `XMONAD_CONFIG_DIR` to this folder.
 * Log out & in to reload `.profile` & run `xmonad --recompile && xmonad --restart`.